pymor/pymor/docs/source/getting_started.rst

    print(RB.dim)

 Let us check if the reduced basis really is orthonormal with respect to the H1-product.
-For this we use the :meth:`~pymor.operators.interface.Operator.apply2`
+For this we use the :meth:`~pymor.vectorarrays.interface.VectorArray.gramian`
 method:

 .. jupyter-execute::